sesim-nov/flipperzero-ui-sandbox/documentation/modules.md

 ### Sharing State

 The `FileBrowserCallback` does not share any internal state about the Browser object with the callback context.
 So, it is up to the user to make sure the selected file path information makes it into the context.
 The file browser allocation function signature lets you pass in a `result_path` variable of type `FuriString`.
 The internals of the file browser set the selected file path into that object before firing the `FileBrowserCallback` function.
 With that in mind, it would be prudent to allocate and store the `result_path` object in whatever context you pass into the `FileBrowserCallback`.

+## Text Input

+Text input is, predictably, a screen that shows a virtual keyboard that the user can use to enter an arbitrary text string.

+### Contained in

+`$FIRMWARE_ROOT/applications/services/gui/modules/text_input.h`

+### Prerequisites

+In order to actually use a text input, the data model for the application has to contain a buffer that can be used to write the entered string into.

+### Sharing State

+The text input shares state with the application in much the same way the file browser does. the `text_input_set_result_callback` takes the usual callback argument, but also takes a buffer and buffer size, which sets the buffer used to hold the input string.